Now could be a perfect time to consider a move to Portugal from USA.

 If you move to Portugal from USA, you can leave all of those stresses behind.

-Of course, Portuguese politics isn’t perfect.
-But as a foreigner in Portugal, you won’t have to deal with constant anxiety about the country’s political direction.
+Of course, Portuguese politics isn’t perfect either.
+But as a foreigner in Portugal, you’re less likely to be subject to a constant state of anxiety about the country’s political direction.

-What’s more, Portugal is politically stable and lacks the toxic polarization that presently characterizes the United States.
+What’s more, Portugal is politically stable (relatively) and still lacks much of the toxic polarization that presently characterizes the United States.

-And if you’ve had enough of sovereign citizens, QAnon obsessives, and anti-vaxxers, then a move to Portugal from USA will make for a refreshing change of pace.
+And if you’ve had more than enough of sovereign citizens, QAnon obsessives, and anti-vaxxers, then a move to Portugal from USA could represent a refreshing change of pace.

 Europe has long been known for its state healthcare, and Portugal’s no exception.